FunctionsCompanion/Java_Tests/README.md

 ## Java Test Deployment and Invocation
 Once Functions Companion is installed in your org, you can deploy this project by running `deployTestFunctions.sh`.
 This script asks for a name for the compute environment it will create and reqires the username of the target org that has Functions Commander installed.
 The script also configures a logdrain that points to the Functions Companion platform syslog endpoint and deploys the two Java functions in this project.

+### Deploy the Project

+Deploy this Project by running the following command.

+`./deployTestFunctions.sh`

+It will as for a name for a new compute envrionment as well as the username for the target org it will deploy to.

 **Important: Before you run any tests, update the invocation test scripts with the scratch org username used for anonomyous Apex invocation.**